-Patients, or their representative, may request a DNR Order from the patient’s physician.
+Patients, or their representatives, may request a DNR Order from the patient's physician.

 The DNR Order can be used anywhere in North Carolina - in the hospital, at the patient's place of residence, or anywhere in between.

 - What care will ems offer to a patient with a DNR Order?

 A DNR Order applies only to CPR.
 This does not mean that all other care stops.
 Emergency Medical Services and other health care providers will continue to provide all other appropriate care.
 If the patient is dying, every effort will be made to make the patient as comfortable as possible, such as measures to stop pain or ease breathing.
 If the patient requires transportation or treatment other than CPR, Emergency Medical Services will provide such services.

 - What are the patient’s rights in obtaining a DNR Order?

 The patient has the right to control his or her medical care, including whether or not to have a DNR Order.
 If the patient is not able to make health care decisions, the patient's representative may make health care decisions on behalf of the patient.
 The patient, or the patient's representative, has the right to ask questions and receive answers about DNR Orders from the patient's physician and to discuss the patient's wishes regarding a DNR Order with family, friends, ministers, a lawyer, etc. The patient, or the patient's representative, may revoke (cancel) a DNR Order at any time.
 The patient, or the patient's representative, and the physician will decide the date on which the DNR takes effect and the date it will expire.
 A DNR Order must be re-authorized at least once a year.